Quick-change (performance): Lee Alex

 Lee Alex is a British born illusionist based in Istanbul, Turkey.
 He is winner of the Merlin Award "Illusionist of the Year 2009" presented by the International Magicians' Society.
 Known throughout the magic world for his "Colour Change Waistcoat", "Snow Leopard Vest" and "Happy Birthday Waistcoat".
 Lee Alex is the co-author and translator of the German book "Quick Change" by Lex Schoppi and the sole author of the book "Time for a Change?".

 Vizage

 Vizage appeared in the 2008 semifinals of Britain's Got Talent where they performed a quick-change act with singing.
 They did, however, get three buzzers.

 Luca Lombardo

 Luca Lombardo is an Italian magician, actor and quick change artist.
 Deep admirer of Arturo Brachetti, he is the author of the play "Poubelle" which is based entirely on changes of clothes.
 He is also the author of the book "Confessions of a Quick Change Artist".

 Léa Kyle

 Léa Kyle is a French quick-change performer.
 She appeared on the seventh season of Penn & Teller: Fool Us in which she fooled judges Penn & Teller.
 Kyle received a golden buzzer from Heidi Klum on season 16 of America's Got Talent.

+Solange Kardinaly

+Solange Kardinaly is a Portuguese quick-change performer and magician who, with her partner Arkadio, holds the Guinness world record for most costume changes in a single minute, with 25.
+On season 19 of America's Got Talent, she received unanimous acclaim from the judges for a performance to Madonna's "Material Girl" which went viral.
+She also appeared on three other Got Talent series (Czechia & Slovakia, Ellada Eheis Talento, and Romania) as well as Penn & Teller: Fool Us.